Mental disorder: Prevention

 The 2004 WHO report "Prevention of Mental Disorders" stated that "Prevention of these disorders is obviously one of the most effective ways to reduce the [disease] burden."

 The 2011 European Psychiatric Association (EPA) guidance on prevention of mental disorders states "There is considerable evidence that various psychiatric conditions can be prevented through the implementation of effective evidence-based interventions."

 A 2011 UK Department of Health report on the economic case for mental health promotion and mental illness prevention found that "many interventions are outstandingly good value for money, low in cost and often become self-financing over time, saving public expenditure".

 In 2016, the National Institute of Mental Health re-affirmed prevention as a research priority area.

 Parenting may affect the child's mental health, and evidence suggests that helping parents to be more effective with their children can address mental health needs.

 Universal prevention (aimed at a population that has no increased risk for developing a mental disorder, such as school programs or mass media campaigns) need very high numbers of people to show effect (sometimes known as the "power" problem).
 Approaches to overcome this are (1) focus on high-incidence groups (e.g. by targeting groups with high risk factors), (2) use multiple interventions to achieve greater, and thus more statistically valid, effects, (3) use cumulative meta-analyses of many trials, and (4) run very large trials.

 Management

 Treatment and support for mental disorders are provided in psychiatric hospitals, clinics or a range of community mental health services.
-In some countries services are increasingly based on a recovery approach, intended to support individual's personal journey to gain the kind of life they want.
+In some countries services are increasingly based on a recovery approach, intended to support individuals' personal journey to gain the kind of life they want.

 There is a range of different types of treatment and what is most suitable depends on the disorder and the individual.
 Many things have been found to help at least some people, and a placebo effect may play a role in any intervention or medication.
 In a minority of cases, individuals may be treated against their will, which can cause particular difficulties depending on how it is carried out and perceived.
 Compulsory treatment while in the community versus non-compulsory treatment does not appear to make much of a difference except by maybe decreasing victimization.